sigsum/key-mgmt/docs/key-management.md

 are needed.
 We discourage `n < 3` to get a reasonable level of reliability.

 These USB thumb drives are stored in tamper-evident bags at separate locations.
+Make sure that a secret passphrase is not stored together with a YubiHSM for which the passphrase is valid.
 Use a safe for additional physical security.
 Record the tamper-evident bags' serial numbers in a git repository.
 Sync all changes to this git repository between the trusted operators out-of-band.